 How to create email accounts in cPanel.
 These accounts will be based off of your domain name(s).
 This tutorial will assume that you are logged into your cPanel.

-Scroll down your main cPanel page to the section called Mail, and click on the icon that says Email Accounts.
+Scroll down your main cPanel page to the section called Email, and click on the icon that says Email Accounts.
 This will open the main Email Accounts page.

-If you scroll down, you will see that there is already a POP email account, listed as the Default Email Account.
+If you scroll down, you will see that there is already an email account, listed with your cPanel username.
 This is the main account that every hosting account comes with, and is the "catch-all" for all un-routed email that comes to your domain.
 This default account has no quota, and cannot be deleted.
 We are now going to create a new account.

-Find the first box in the section Add a New Email Account.
+Click on the Create button.
 If you should have more than one domain in your account- (for example, a parked domain, or add-on domain) be sure to choose the correct domain from the pull-down menu for which you want to create your POP email account.

 Once you have selected the correct domain, in the box that says email, you will write the name of the first account you wish to establish.
 This account can be whatever you choose.
 Your name, or an employee name can go here, such as Bob or Fred, or Nancy or you may put in a department name, such as sales, accounting, or customerservice.
 It should be written as one word, with no spaces.
 Give the account a password that you can remember, and enter it again to verify it.
 If it is too weak, it will not be accepted, and you will be prompted to try again.
 A strong password is very important to protect your email from hackers.